Discover the best things to do in Olympic National Park, from Hurricane Ridge to the amazing Hoh Rainforest to the wild and rugged Pacific coast.

 Best Things to Do in Olympic National Park

-The first area I cover is the northern region, which includes Hurricane Ridge and Lake Crescent.
+Hurricane Ridge is the most popular area, offering sweeping views of the Olympic Mountains from an alpine ridge just 18 miles above Port Angeles.
 When exploring this part of the park, the best place to stay is in the town of Port Angeles.

 If you want panoramic views of the Olympic mountain range with very little effort, this is the place to go.
 The views from Hurricane Ridge, where you will look out over snow-capped mountains, forests of evergreen trees, and Mount Olympus, is one of the best experiences in Olympic National Park.